 Investor Relations (IR)

-Just like Public Relations, Investor Relations (IR) is a tool every business must have, to create an access route to equity capital that is essential for growth.
+Just like Public Relations, Investor Relations (IR) is a tool every business must-have, to create an access route to equity capital that is essential for growth.
 For many years now, organisations have been using highly skilled analysts to deliver corporate stories to existing and potential stakeholders.
 The skills needed here are varied.